foszlany/RoundaboutPlugin/docs/effects.md

      - Calling for Medic will teleport one if there is a suitable candidate.
           - There's a `6` second delay between attempts.
           - Conditions for a Medic to be suitable:
-               - Must exist and be within the same team as the caller
+               - Must exist and be within the same team as the caller.
-               - Must not already be healing someone
+               - Must not already be healing someone.
                - Wasn't teleported in the past `8` seconds.

 * **King**